-Carbon footprints have become a very important term of late.
-However, with popularity comes dubiousness regarding the exact nature of carbon footprints, due to a number of definitions.
-Today, we’ll walk you through the various kinds of carbon footprints so you can decide which one applies to you.
+Carbon footprint has become a very important term in our lives lately.
+Even though this term’s popularity is on the rise, the exact nature of carbon footprint became an issue of doubt due to a number of definitions.
+Here, we’ll walk you through the various kinds of carbon footprints so that you can decide which one applies to you.

-First off, however, the focus is on getting a comprehensive, robust definition of a carbon footprint.
-Then, major categorizations of carbon footprints (primary and secondary, product and corporate) are outlined.
-Knowing about carbon footprints can help you figure out how to calculate and reduce your carbon liability.
+First of all, let’s get a comprehensive, robust definition of a carbon footprint.
+Then move forward with the major categories of carbon footprints (including primary and secondary, product and corporate).
+Knowing about carbon footprints can help you figure out how to calculate and reduce your carbon emissions.

 Defining and Calculating Carbon Footprints

-Carbon footprints are a comprehensive measure of your complete usage of resources which have direct or indirect production of greenhouse gases as a byproduct.
-It is calculated by taking the following factors into account:
+Carbon footprints are a comprehensive measurement of your complete usage of resources which have direct or indirect impact on the production of greenhouse gases.
+For products for instance, It is calculated by taking the following factors into account:

 - The amount of carbon dioxide produced during operation, along with other greenhouse gases such as fluorocarbons, methane, nitrous oxide etc.

 - The overall waste produced during manufacturing processes (if applicable).

 - The energy needed to operate air conditioning systems as well as the building/office.